movoid12/noteslify/README.md

 - [CodeMirror](#)

 ### TODOs:
-- Migrate from Next Auth to Better-Auth (in progress)
-- Complete the Migration: Prisma => Drizzle ORM (in progress)
-- Test authentication workflow after integration (not yet)
+- Test authentication workflow after migrating from Auth0 to Better-Auth and integration it in Next.ja (in progress)

 ### Authentication with Github OAuth + Google Cloud oAuth: